Solidarity (British trade union): Controversies

+BNP funding

 In a 2006 report in the newspaper Wales on Sunday, John Walker, then national treasurer of the BNP, claimed that the union was likely to contribute funds to the party:

 Solidarity's general secretary, Harrington, responded in a letter to the newspaper that this was Walker's "personal opinion", that the recipients of union grants would be decided directly by members, and that members could opt out of the political fund if one were to be established.

 Solidarity's annual returns to the Certification Office from 2006 to 2018 indicate that the union has not established a political fund.